casualGamer-dev/Nuon/doc/HACKING/android/Simpleperf.md

   found in the `app_data` directory.
 The `torrc` can be found in the `app_bin/` directory.

-- You can enable logging in Tor via the syslog (or android) log mechanism with:
+- You can enable logging in Nuon via the syslog (or android) log mechanism with:

 ```console